Mrup1/youtube-video-Q-A-RetrivalAugmentedGeneration-streamlit/README.md

 Question Answering: When a user asks a question, the app retrieves the most relevant chunks from the vector store.
 These chunks, along with the user's question, are then fed to a Hugging Face large language model (mistralai/Mistral-7B-Instruct-v0.2) to generate a concise and contextually accurate answer.

-note:you first need to make a hugging face acc to make your huggingfacehub_api_key putt that key in the code i mentioned it where then run the code
+note:you first need to make a hugging face acc to make your huggingfacehub_api_key putt that key in the code i mentioned it where then run the code and install all the dependencies required for this

+pip install streamlit
+pip install youtube-transcript-api
+pip install langchain-google-genai
+pip install langchain-community
+pip install python-dotenv